zupta/slate/source/includes/_cancellation.md

 2. key: API key provided to you.
 3. waybill: waybill, which needs to be cancelled
 4. cp_id: Courier Partner ID of the courier from which shipment was dispatched.
 List: <a href="http://track.clickpost.in/courier_partner" target="_blank">http://track.clickpost.in/courier_partner</a>
+5. account_code (optional): in case you have multiple courier accounts for a courier partner on Clickpost, please pass account_code in the cancellation API so that clickpost uses correct credentials to mark the shipment cancel

 ###Response Explanation: